 Similar to how you would test a landing page, you can test the content within your email message.
 What’s more effective at driving click engagement—lifestyle imagery or product imagery?
 A CTA button that says “Shop Now” or “Save Now”?
 A static HERO image or a HERO image that’s an animated GIF?
 A navigation bar located along the top of your template or along the bottom of your template?
 The answers may surprise you.
 Better get testing!

 And those are just scratching the surface.
 A/B tests can be applied to workflows and automations, for example to test the cadence at which messages are sent.
 You can test how sending on a Monday versus Wednesday impacts subscriber engagement.
 What if open rate increases on Monday, but CTR increases on Wednesday?
 This is important information to know!
 Don’t be intimated by the possibilities—there’s no better time to start A/B testing than now.

 Rule #2 Extended: Statistical Significance

 One last final note: the other half of rule #2.
-If you’re going to A/B test like a pro, then you’re going to need to check for statistical significance.
+If you’re going to A/B test your emails like a pro, then you’re going to need to check for statistical significance.
 Just because one open rate looks higher than another, there may be more than what meets the eye.
-For example the number of emails delivered in each test group can have a big impact on whether or not the perceived difference, say 22% vs 24%, is actually meaningful.
+For example, the number of emails delivered in each test group can have a big impact on whether or not the perceived difference, say 22% vs 24%, is actually meaningful.
 Achieving statistical significance demonstrates that if the same test was repeated over and over, we can confidently say that it would produce the same outcome a certain percentage of the time.
 There are a few online resources for calculating statistical significance, but to learn more on which specific metrics you should be testing, or if you need help selecting an email service provider that has A/B testing functionality, connect with a Wpromote strategist below.